Pennsylvanian leaf fossils, Cagles Mill Dam, Indiana, 2011

 6 day short course and field training program on impact cratering in Sudbury, Canada by Centre for Planetary Science and Exploration and Universities Space Research Association-Lunar and Planetary Institute.

-University of Tennessee, 2016-present
+University of Tennessee, 2016-2019

-Instructor of record for Geology 101, summer 2018
+Instructor of record for Geology 101, spring 2019, summer 2018, 2019

 TA for mineralogy and petrology

-TA for 101 introductory geology lab
+TA for 101 introductory geology labs

 University of Notre Dame, 2012-2014